Afan Forest Park – Glyncorrwg Mountain Bike Centre, near Port Talbot

 • enhance existing woodlands

-• restore Wales’ irreplaceable ancient woodlands.
+• restore Wales’ irreplaceable ancient woodlands

-In time it will form a connected ecological network running throughout Wales, bringing social, economic and environmental benefits.
+It will form a connected ecological network running throughout Wales, bringing social, economic and environmental benefits.

-For more information about the National Forest for Wales go to the Welsh Government website.
+For more information go to the National Forest for Wales website.

 How to get here